differential-studio/RhinoM8/README.md

 ## Contact & Support 📧

 Having issues or questions?
 Want to share your experience or collaborate?
-Reach out to us at hello@differential.works
+Reach out to us at hello@differential.studio

 ---